 - Submit all pdf files comprising each nomination package at the same time

-- Submit nominations by email attachment or upload to Google Drive to Awards and Events Coordinator Judy Austin at email@example.com by: TBD
+- Submit nominations by email attachment or upload to Google Drive to Awards and Events Coordinator Judy Austin at email@example.com by: Wednesday, October 12

-NOTE: Each college determines its own deadline for submissions to its college-level review committee to allow review time and submission to the university level.
-Contact your college’s Associate Dean for Academic Affairs for their submission schedule.
+NOTE: Each college determines its own deadline for submissions to its college-level review committee to allow time for review and submission to the university-level review committee.
+Contact your college’s Associate Dean for Academic Affairs for the college review committee schedule.

 Administrative Advisory Committee